 The reason that we love the AmaWrap so much is that babies are as snuggled to you as they could be.
 Lots and lots of skin to skin.
 This also means that you share your body heat.
 You both have your own personal (and really cute) hot water bottle to snuggle up to while out and about!
 So because of this…

-Remember that while some carriers are worn over coats the AmaWrap is worn under, so baby will benefit from the warmth under your coat.
+Remember that while some carriers are worn overcoats the AmaWrap is worn under, so baby will benefit from the warmth under your coat.
 Snowsuits could lead to overheating very quickly if coupled with the wrap, your body heat and your coat.
 Not only this but if the snowsuit is on the larger side you run the risk of baby sliding inside the snowsuit.
-Thick fleece all-in-ones with hoods are wonderful to wear when baby is in any type of sling or car seat.
+Thick fleece all-in-ones with hoods are wonderful to wear when the baby is in any type of sling or car seat.

-Most ladies find that their maternity coats provide ample room for baby inside if you want to button up (and you get a little more wear out of it!) but even if you don’t want to button it you will both be warm.
+Most ladies find that their maternity coats provide ample room for their baby inside if you want to button up (and you get a little more wear out of it!) but even if you don’t want to button it you will both be warm.

 Use layers instead

 Rather than using a snowsuit, layer your baby up.
 That way, if you feel like he feels a little warm, you can strip off a layer.
 Feel free to use a jacket for baby, but not a puffy coat.
 Baby’s legs and head are the only things which may not be protected by the warmth of the wrap, so do ensure that you layer the legs up with tights, fleece stockings, thick booties, etc and ensure that baby is wearing a hat.